DeactivatedWhatSoever/trading/README.md

 * Monitoring & Logging
     * I need to learn a hell of this kind of stuff.
     * Thinking of reading a few books like `The Art of Monitoring`.
+* Infrastructure
+    * Try to think of consistency, concurrency.
+    * You should study some database stuff and model data properly.